zopefoundation/zc.relation/src/zc/relation/tokens.rst

 Now we set up our indexes.
 We'll start with just the organizations, and set up the catalog with them.
-This part will be similar to the example in README.txt, but will introduce more discussions of optimizations and tokens.
+This part will be similar to the example in README.rst, but will introduce more discussions of optimizations and tokens.
 Then we'll add in the part about roles, and explore queries and token-based "joins".